bonndan/steamy/README.md

 ## Switch Rails

-Switch rails can be flipped using redstone, preferably with a lever.
+Switch rails can be triggered using redstone power, preferably with a lever.
+To rotate the switch rail, use a wrench.

 ![switch](./switch_rail.png)